oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

 ## Task 2: Create API Key in OCI

-This task involves creating and API Key in OCI, the key will be used to implement Select AI.
+This task involves creating and API Key in OCI, the key will be needed in creating an AI profile for the data generation.

 1. Login the OCI Console and click the person icon on the top right.